alandmoore/admbrowser/README.rst

 - WCGBrowser was based on QtWebKit, ADMBrowser is based on QtWebEngine
 - WCGBrowser supports Python 2 and Python 3.
 ADMBrowser requires Python 3.
 - WCGBrowser runs with Qt4 or Qt5.
-ADMBrowser requires Qt5 (5.5 or higher).
+ADMBrowser requires Qt6.
 - The command line and configuration syntax may differ slightly.

 ADMBROWSER IS CURRENTLY BETA QUALITY